 Our computers and tablets have the appropriate filters set and these are regularly monitored.

 We often put updated links to useful sites on our newsletters to parents too.

-The school has an e-Safety policy which sets out our approach to these issues.
+The school has an Online Safety which sets out our approach to these issues.
 Click here to read it.